Jewish prayer: Number of obligatory prayers

-According to halakha, Jewish men are obligated to perform public prayer three times a day, within specific time ranges (zmanim), plus additional services on Jewish holidays.
+According to halakha, Jewish men are obligated to perform prayer three times a day, within specific time ranges (zmanim), plus additional services on Jewish holidays.

 According to the Talmud, women are generally exempted from obligations that have to be performed at a certain time.
-(This has interpreted as being due to the need to constantly care for small children, or due to women's alleged higher spiritual level which makes it unnecessary for them to connect to God at specific times, since they are always connected to God.)
+(This has interpreted as being due to the need to care for small children.
 In accordance with the general exemption from time-bound obligations, women are not required to recite the morning and evening Shema (though Mishnah Berurah suggests that they say it anyway), and most Orthodox authorities have exempted women from reciting Maariv.

 Authorities have disagreed on whether this exemption applies to additional prayers.
 According to (Ashkenazi) Magen Avraham and more recently (Sephardi) Rabbi Ovadia Yosef, women are only required to pray once a day, in any form they choose, so long as the prayer contains praise of (brakhot), requests to (bakashot), and thanks of (hodot) God.
 However, most Orthodox authorities agree that women are not completely exempt from time-bound prayer.
 The Mishnah Berurah, an important code of Ashkenazic Jewish law, holds that the Men of the Great Assembly obligated women to recite Shacharit and Minchah each day, "just like men".
 Nonetheless, even the most liberal Orthodox authorities hold that women cannot count in a minyan for purposes of public prayer.

 Traditionally, women were also reciting individual tkhine prayers in Yiddish.

-Conservative Judaism regards the halakhic system of multiple daily services as mandatory.
-Since 2002, Jewish women from Conservative congregations have been regarded as having undertaken a communal obligation to pray the same prayers at the same times as men, with traditional communities and individual women permitted to opt out.
-Reform and Reconstructionist congregations do not regard halakha as binding and hence regard appropriate prayer times as matters of personal spiritual decision rather than a matter of religious requirement.
+Conservative Judaism regards the halakhic system of multiple daily prayers as mandatory.
+Since 2002, Jewish women from Conservative congregations have been regarded as having undertaken a communal obligation to pray the same prayers at the same times as men, with traditional communities and individual women not required to pray.
+Reform and Reconstructionist congregations do not regard halakha as binding.